Podcast: Download

 What better way to enjoy what you’ll learn from your new friends than to visit their homeland?

-This feature of learning language might sound like a minus, but in our sped-up world, nothing could be healthier than taking the time to learn deeply at a slower pace.
+This feature of learning language might sound like a minus, but hear me out.
+In our sped-up world, nothing could be healthier than taking the time to learn deeply at a slower pace.

 And that’s important because scientists know exactly why bilingualism makes for a healthier brain.